 THE LORDSHIP OF BLAKEWELL, DEVON

-The Lordship of the Manor of Blakewell is a feudal lordship with a long history and is kept alive by the current custodians on behalf of the nation.
+The Lordship of the Manor of Blakewell is a feudal lordship with a long history and is kept alive by the current custodians, the 6th Baron and Baroness of North Cadbury and 11th Lord and Lady of Blakewell, on behalf of the nation.

 Blakewell is a hamlet in Marwood parish, 3 miles (5 km) N of Barnstaple in the North Devon district.

 County of Devonshire - original Thomas Moule hand-coloured Map c.1840